tsawyer/dvm-project-notes/dvmhost-install.md

 ```
 Use `systemctl status dvmhost.service` to see if dvmhost is running.

-Use `tail -f /opt/dvm/log/DVM... ` to monitor operations.
+Use `journalctl -u dvmhost -f` to monitor operations.